midhunmohank/midhunmohank/README.md

-- 👋 Hi, I’m @midhunmohank
+- 👋 Hi, I’m Midhun Mohan
-- 👀 I’m interested in ...
+- 👀 I’m interested in building and scaling Data Products
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advanced Data Sciences and Architures along with Data Management and Database Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on end-to-end Data Applications
-- 📫 How to reach me ...
+- 📫 Reach me at: <a href = "mailto: mohan.ku@northeastern.edu">Send Email</a>

 <!---
 midhunmohank/midhunmohank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.